open-telemetry/oteps/text/0148-sampling-probability.md

 These techniques are all forms of approximate counting.
 Estimates calculated by the forms of sampling outlined here are considered accurate, in that they are random variables with an expected value equal to the true count.
-With enough observations,

 While sampling techniques vary, it is possible to specify high-level interoperability requirements that producers and consumers of sampled